YarnSpinnerTool/YSDocs/docs/api/csharp/palettemarkerprocessor.palette.md

 ## Summary

-The  [MarkupPalette](yarn.unity.markuppalette.md)  to use when applying styles.
+The  <a href="yarn.unity.markuppalette.md">MarkupPalette</a>  to use when applying styles.

 ```csharp